 Eventbrite is the world's largest event technology platform, powering millions of events in 180+ countries and territories.
 Their search engine optimization (SEO) team began using structured data on their website in 2015 to boost the online visibility and discoverability of creator's events.
 This made them perfectly prepared to participate in Google's new search experience for events on mobile when it launched in May 2017.
 "We had seen some great traction through our SEO efforts," says Allen Jilo, an Eventbrite product manager.
 "Around the time Google started to leverage the schema.org markup for events, we noticed that events were showing up in search results in a different way.
 We were interested in working more closely with Google on scaling that."

 The new search experience, which leverages event structured data, helps users find events through Google Search and other products such as Google Maps.
-In addition, enriched search results often include advanced interactive features like enriched search results, which lets users perform certain actions (such as viewing event details) while still in Search.
+In addition, enriched search results often include advanced interactive features, which let users perform certain actions (such as viewing event details) while still in Search.
 For example, if a user searches for "concerts in Denver," an immersive-event discovery experience appears in markets where the enriched event search is active.

 Eventbrite's SEO team followed Google's event documentation when implementing event structured data more widely across their website.
 Working with a base template, "the actual implementation time wasn't too long at all," Jilo says.
 The team made only minor tweaks to their structured data afterward, and found the events experience to be extremely scalable.
 Now, any event published across Eventbrite has structured data markup, and consumers in the US will be shown the enriched search results, allowing them to more easily browse and discover things to do.
 Eventbrite also used Search Console and Structured Data Testing Tool to eliminate any errors in the markup data.